-To this end, John Paul II wanted the Basilica to become the memorial site of the New Martyrs.
-The proclamation was solemnly celebrated on 12 October 2002, in the presence of Card.
-Ruini, Kasper and George, and the Orthodox Patriarch of Romania Teoctist: the large icon dedicated to the 20th century Witnesses of the Faith was placed on the high altar.
-On 7 April 2008, Pope Benedict XVI honoured the memory of the Witnesses of the Faith of the 20th and 21st centuries with a visit to the Community of Sant’Egidio on its 40th anniversary.
-The six altars, the Pope explained
+To this end, John Paul II decided that the Basilica of St. Bartholomew on the Island should become a memorial place for the “new witnesses of the faith” of the 20th century.
+The proclamation was solemnly celebrated on October 12, 2002, in the presence of Cardinals Ruini, Kasper and George, and the Orthodox Patriarch of Romania Teoctist: the large icon dedicated to the Witnesses of the Faith of the 20th century was placed on the high altar.
+On April 7, 2008, Pope Benedict XVI honored the memory of the Witnesses of the Faith of the 20th and 21st centuries with a visit to the Community of Sant’Egidio on its 40th anniversary.
+The six altars, the Pope explained.